yfzhou42/YunFan.Zhou.github.io/games.markdown

 \end{align*}
 $$

+To implement the games, each model must be treated as a constant when appearing in the weights for the other model's loss during gradient computation.

-For problems with more than two timesteps, one can define a game based on e.g. the summed Brier Score
+For problems with more than two timesteps, one can define a game based on e.g. the summed Brier Score:

 $$\begin{align*}
 	\ell_F(F_\theta;G_\theta) &= \sum_t BS_{G_\theta}(t;F_\theta) \quad \text{loss for F model}\\